ostafen/zipcache/README.md

 	data, err := io.ReadAll(f)
 	fatalIfErr(err)

+	cfg := zipcache.DefaultConfig().
-	cfg := zipcache.DefaultConfig().WithChunkSize(4096*4). // defines how many entries will be compressed together.
+			WithChunkSize(4096*4). // defines how many entries will be compressed together.
 Set this according to average entry size.
 			WithReaderWriter(gzipReader, gzipWriter) // use gzip compression algorithm.
 Default is deflate.

 	cache := zipcache.New(cfg)